-MEPs will vote on a report calling for equal rights for Roma people and for an end of hatred towards them.
+MEPs will vote in plenary on a report calling for equal rights for Roma people.
 Leading MEP Soraya Post explains why in our video.

-The civil liberties committee votes Thursday 28 September on an own-initiative report calling for the Roma to be treated the same as the rest of society.
-After that all MEPs will have a chance to vote on it during an upcoming plenary vote.
+On Tuesday 24 October MEPs debate an own-initiative report calling for the Roma to be treated the same as the rest of society.
+The day after that they will vote on it.
 If adopted, it will then be forwarded to the European Commission for a response.

 Even if equality and non-discrimination are enshrined in countries' constitutions and the EU treaties, there are still some people who are not treated the same as others.
 The Roma community has been subjected to discrimination for centuries and their situation does not seem to improve.